EtchedPixels/Mini11/README.md

 The internal EEROM has protection options and some devices wih custom firmware will set them.
 These can still be used as they will erase the EEPROM when the serial boot is triggered.
-This will put 0F into thhe CONFIG register so that will also then need reprogramming.
+This will put 0F into the CONFIG register so that will also then need reprogramming.

 ### Did You Remember D0/D2 Are Swapped In Your ROM Image